greentfrapp/project-asimov/guide_fairness.md

 - A dataset that already encodes unfair decisions <tidbit content='E.g. a credit scoring dataset with labels that underreports the credit score for black individuals.'></tidbit>
 - Input features that are proxies for protected characteristics <tidbit content='E.g. Postal code might be a proxy feature for race since the two are often correlated.'></tidbit>

 In addition, we have to review what we mean by "disproportionately disadvantaged" in the context of AIS.
-Let's say an insurance company uses an AIS that predicts if an insuree is likely to get into an accident within the next year.
-If the AIS predicts a certain gender as more likely to get into an accident, is this gender "disproportionately disadvantaged"?
-But what if we correct for that and the accuracies are now different between gender groups, are the groups with worse accuracies "disproportionately disadvantaged"?
+Let's say an insurance company uses an AIS that predicts whether an insuree will get into an accident within the next year.
+Insurees predicted as accident-prone could be charged higher premiums.

+- If the model predicts a certain gender as accident-prone, is this gender disproportionately disadvantaged?
+- If the accuracies are different between age groups, are the age groups with worse accuracies disproportionately disadvantaged?
+- If the model overestimates accident-likelihood for certain races and underestimates it for other races.
+This means the first group pays higher premiums than they should, while the second group underpays.
+Then do we say the former group is disproportionately worse off and the latter is disproportionately better off?

 The next section is a more detailed look at the different ways to look at fairness and the term "disproportionately disadvantaged".

 ## A Fair Fat Pet Predictor